gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 peer will be silently discarded.

-In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent PROTECTED parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in PROTECTED option of INIT chunk and in the same order.
+In PROTECTED state the association initiating SCTP Endpoint (initiator) MUST validate the INIT sent PROTECTEDASSOC parameter, thus the initiator will send a PVALID chunk that will contain exactly the same list of Protection Engines as previously sent in  PROTECTEDASSOC parameter of INIT chunk and in the same order.

-When the responder will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as PROTECTED option in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.
+When the responder will receive PVALID , it will compare the list of protection engines with the list received in the INIT chunk, if they are identical it will reply to the initiator with a PVALID chunk containing the Protection Engine previously sent as  PROTECTEDASSOC parameter in INIT-ACK chunk, it will clear the T-valid timer and will move into ESTABLISHED state.